Loadingname91/N8N-OutboundSales-workflow/docs/prd.md

 Input: Domain from Hunter node
 Output: Confirmation of row added/updated

-Success Path: Workflow ends for this item
+Success Path: Workflow continues to the next company.
 Error Path: Workflow stops on write failure

 9. Edit Fields-Prepare Update Data
-Functionality: Prepares data structure for updating the success log with company URL.
+Functionality: Acts as a marker node to initialize the success path.
+In the Python implementation, it resets the `success_logged` state.
 Built-in Parameters to Replicate:

 Operation: Set fields